aritro1011/Rubik-sCubeHandGestureDetection/README.md

 Ensure that your webcam is enabled for hand gesture detection.

 ## 📝 **Note:**
-When the program is run, only the video camera window pops open.
-Test all the gestures are working on it and kill it by pressing the **Q** key on your keyboard.
-Then, two new windows—the cube and the video camera—will open up where you can play the game.
+-When the program is run, only the video camera window pops open.
+-Test all the gestures are working on it and kill it by pressing the **Q** key on your keyboard.
+-Then, two new windows—the cube and the video camera—will open up where you can play the game.

 This is not the final version—only the first prototype.